nikodunk/roomsolar/content/faq.md

 #### 1) How green are the kits we sell?

-Let's look at the example of how green the 1000W solar kit is: Compared to 1000W Honda Gas Backup Generators – yes.
-While they fire up all over the US during power outages and at RV parks, you will be emitting zero (and your fuel cost will be zero!).
+Let us look at the example of how green the 1000W solar kit is.
+Compared to 1000W Honda Gas Backup Generators is the 1000W sunboxlabs kit green?
+The answer is a resounding "yes!".
+While gas generators fire up all over the US during power outages and at RV parks, you will be emitting zero (and your fuel cost will be zero!).

 ##### Solar generator environmental footprint vs. a gas generator